guillearria/github-success-api/README.md

 ```

 ### Top 10 All-Time Contributors
 Returns the top 10 all-time contributors along with their total commits and follower count for the requested repository.
-Will require `JSON.parse(response)`.

 #### Request